 Are you thinking healthcare beyond better vision?

-If you’re a gamer — or you know a gamer you care about — equipping them with a pair of blue light-absorbing gaming glasses with the most advanced lens technology is the first step to preventing insomnia and related conditions.
+If you’re a gamer — or you know a gamer you care about — equipping them with a pair of sleep-improving gaming glasses with the most advanced lens technology is the first step to preventing insomnia and related conditions.

-Gamer Advantage protects gamers and content creators who want to rock the very best in blue light absorbing lens technology.
-Click to browse and buy the Gamer Advantage Aviator line.
+Gamer Advantage protects gamers and content creators who want to rock the very best in our proprietary sleep-improving lens technology.
+Click to browse.